vtsao/tictactoe-firebase-demo/README.md

-## Tic Tac Toe demo with Firebase!
+## Tic-tac-toe demo with Firebase!